DUI Attorney Near Me Washington County, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 It is your right in Missouri to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Washington County, MO as soon as possible.
-If you have already agreed to and performed a field test and were then arrested for a DUI in Missouri, your Washington County, MO DUI attorney will design an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.
+If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Washington County, MO as soon as you can.
+If you already performed a field test and have been arrested for a DUI in Missouri, your Washington County, MO DUI attorney will design an impenetrable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Washington County, MO

-A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for behaviors like driving under the influence.
+A checkpoint is a roadblock temporarily set up on a roadway as a way to systematically screen drivers for behaviors like driving under the influence.
 Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri legislators have discussed banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+Missouri legislators have discussed banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Washington County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules checkpoints must follow.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Washington County and throughout Missouri are not as prevalent as they once were, but you should still educate yourself on your rights and the rules checkpoints must follow.
+If you are not sure, call a DUI attorney near you at (314) 900-HELP.

 • announced to the public in advance